tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 --- abstract

+Post-quantum cryptography brings some new challenges to applications, end users, and system administrators.
-This document discusses Quantum-Ready usage profiles for applications.
+This document describes characteristics unique to application protocols and best practices for deploying Quantum-Ready usage profiles for applications.

 --- middle